 Overall, we recommend memory foam mattresses for sciatica sufferers because they have the best pressure relief, contouring, and conformability of any mattress type.
-If you’re concerned about heat build-up, choose a mattress with cooling technologies such as advanced open-cell foam, gel foam, or Celliant®.
+If you’re concerned about heat build-up, choose a mattress with cooling technologies such as advanced open-cell foam or gel foam.

 A high-quality memory foam mattress, if well-maintained, can last up to 8 years before developing any sags.